Keyfactor/keyfactor-go-client-sdk/v11/docs/KeyfactorWebKeyfactorApiModelsMetadataFieldMetadataFieldUpdateRequest.md

 ### NewKeyfactorWebKeyfactorApiModelsMetadataFieldMetadataFieldUpdateRequest

-`func NewKeyfactorWebKeyfactorApiModelsMetadataFieldMetadataFieldUpdateRequest(id int32, name string, description string, dataType CSSCMSCoreEnumsMetadataDataType, displayOrder int32, ) *KeyfactorWebKeyfactorApiModelsMetadataFieldMetadataFieldUpdateRequest`
+`func NewKeyfactorWebKeyfactorApiModelsMetadataFieldMetadataFieldUpdateRequest(id int32, name string, description string, dataType int32, displayOrder int32, ) *KeyfactorWebKeyfactorApiModelsMetadataFieldMetadataFieldUpdateRequest`

 NewKeyfactorWebKeyfactorApiModelsMetadataFieldMetadataFieldUpdateRequest instantiates a new KeyfactorWebKeyfactorApiModelsMetadataFieldMetadataFieldUpdateRequest object
 This constructor will assign default values to properties that have it defined,